blockterms/neoPartnershipContract/README.md

   the existing financial institutions.

-  blockterms leverages blockchain, digital currencies and computer algorithms to show how multiple parties can come together and create a ownership structure on the blockchain to provide pricing transparency.
+  blockterms leverages blockchain, digital currencies and computer algorithms to show how multiple parties can come together and create a ownership structure on public blockchain behind a Digital currency address to provide pricing and ownership transparency.

   There are two important parts for this system.